Connected Dumps

 - Destination pane (bottom in 2D mode, right in Hex mode) — the project you are transferring data to

-A toolbar strip between the panes provides controls for offset management, data transfer, diff navigation, and view settings.
+A toolbar strip between the panes (the Connect Bar) provides controls for offset management, data transfer, diff navigation, view settings, and access to monitor tool windows.

 Offset